 In the HPC community, parallel I/O with MPI-IO is widely used in order to address I/O limitations.
 We investigated MPI-based Parallel HDF5 to improve I/O scaling.
 We converted our XTC trajectory file into a simple custom HDF5 format so that we could test the performance of parallel I/O with the HDF5 file format.
+The code for this file format conversion can be found in the GitHub repository.
 The time it took to convert our XTC file with 2, 512, 200 frames into HDF5 format was about 5,400 s on a local workstation with network file system (NFS).

-We ran our benchmark on up to 16 nodes (384 cores) on SDSC Comet and we observed near ideal scaling behavior (Figures 5a and 5b) with parallel efficiencies above 0.8 on up to 8 nodes (Figure A3a) with no straggler tasks (Figure 5d).
-The trajectory reading I/O $(t{I/O})$ was the dominant contribution, followed by compute $(t{comp})$ , but because both contributions scaled well, overall scaling performance remained good, even for 384 cores.
-Amongst the five repeats for 12 nodes (288 cores) we observed one run with much slower I/O than typical (Figure 5c) but we did not further investigate this spurious case and classified it as an outlier that was excluded from the statistics.
-Importantly, the trajectory opening cost remained
+We ran our benchmark on up to 16 nodes (384 cores) on SDSC Comet and we observed near ideal scaling behavior Figures 6a and 6b) with parallel efficiencies above 0.8 on up to 8 nodes (Figure A3a) with no straggler tasks (Figure 6d).
+The trajectory reading I/O ($t{I/O}$) was the dominant contribution, followed by compute (t{comp}), but because both contributions scaled well, overall scaling performance remained good, even for 384 cores.
+We observed a low-performing outlier for 12 nodes (288 cores) with slower I/O than typical but did not further investigate.
+Importantly, the trajectory opening cost remained negligible (in the millisecond range) and the cost for MPI communication also remained small (below 0.1 s, even for 16 nodes).
+Overall, parallel MPI with HDF5 appeared to be a robust approach to obtain good scaling, even for I/O-bound tasks.